Second-order properties and central limit theorems for geometric functionals of Boolean models: Normal approximation via the Malliavin--Stein method

-Moreover, there are less than $\max\{i+1,j+1\}^{11}$ possible choices for $k_{12},\hdots,k_{1234}$, which concludes the proof. \end{proof} Note that we have not used the first and the third condition of the definition of $\widetilde{\Pi}_{ij}$ in the proof of Lemma \ref{lem:Rij22}, whence the inequality even holds for a larger class of partitions.
-Now we are prepared for the proofs of Theorem \ref{thm:abstract} and Corollary \ref{corol:univariat}.
+Note that we have not used the first and the third condition of the definition of $\widetilde{\Pi}_{ij}$ in the proof of Lemma~\ref {lem:Rij22}, whence the inequality even holds for a larger class of partitions.
+Now we are prepared for the proofs of Theorem~\ref {thm:abstract} and Corollary~\ref{corol:univariat}.